finom/deploy-to-git/README.md

 ## Getting started

 Let's say you want to deploy artifacts to branch called ``artifacts``.
-Let's say your build tool (eg. webpack) compiles the artifacts to ``build`` folder via NPM script ``build-my-app``.
+Let's say used build tool compiles the artifacts to ``build`` folder via NPM script called ``build-my-app``.
 You'll need:

-1. Create ``artifacts`` branch manually and remove all files from it (if you create the branch copying main branch contents).
+1. Create ``artifacts`` branch manually and remove all files from it (because you probably create the branch copying main branch contents).
 Push it to remote repository.
 2. Add README or whatever you want to have at this branch.
 3. Add ``build`` folder to ``.gitignore`` of your main branch.
 4. Configure ``deploy-to-git``